stuartjnelson/badger-accordion/README.md

 ```

-## Options ##
+## Options

-The accordion has a selection of options.
+The accordion has a selection of options that you can overwrite.
 For example if you wanted to open the first and 4th panel when the accordion is initalised;

 ```
 new BadgerAccordion('.js-badger-accordion', {